ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 ~~~
 {: #fig-example-deny title="Failed rate-limited issuance"}

-Each Issuer has a window over which a rate limit policy is applied.
-The window
+Each Issuer defines a window of time over which Attesters enforce rate limits.
-begins upon a Client's first token request and ends after the window time elapses,
+The window begins upon a Client's first token request to the Attester for that
-after which the Client's rate limit state is reset.
-Issuers apply the rate limit
+Issuer and ends after the window time elapses, after which the Client's rate limit
+state is reset.
+Issuers indicate which rate limit to use for a given request by
-policy corresponding to a Client's encrypted Origin by using a per-Origin secret
-key to produce the token response.
-Attesters enforce the rate limit by combining
+parsing the Client's encrypted Origin.
+Attesters enforce the rate limit based
-the Issuer's response with a per-Client value, yielding an (Anonymous) Issuer
-Origin ID that is stable for all client requests to the designated Origin.
+on the value indicated by the Issuer, and maintaining the count of accesses
+by a client to a corresponding Anonymous Origin ID.

+Along with the rate limit for the Origin, Issuers include a value generated
+with a per-Origin secret in their responses, which allows Attesters to ensure
-The Anonymous Issuer Origin ID is used to track and enforce the Client rate limit.
+that the Anonymous Origin ID indicated by the Client maps to exactly one Origin
+as seen by the Issuer; this value that is used to validate the Anonymous Origin ID

-Issuers can rotate the secret they use when applying rate limits as desired.
-If
+is called the Anonymous Issuer Origin ID.
+Issuers can rotate the per-Origin secret
-a rotation event happens during a Client's active policy window, the Attester would
+they use as desired.
+If a rotation event happens during a Client's active policy
-compute a different Anonymous Issuer Origin ID and mistakenly conclude that the
+window, the Attester would compute a different Anonymous Issuer Origin ID and
-Client is acccessing a new Origin.
-To mitigate this, Client's provide a stable
+mistakenly conclude that the Client is accessing a new Origin.
+To mitigate this,
-Anonymous Origin ID in their request to the Attester, which is constant for all
+Clients provide a stable Anonymous Origin ID in their request to the Attester,
-requests to that Origin.
-This allows the Attester to detect when Issuer rotation
+which is constant for all requests to that Origin.
+This allows the Attester to
-events occur without affecting Client rate limits.
+detect when Issuer rotation events occur without affecting Client rate limits.

 ~~~
                           Per-Origin